Kojixus/dezso-kovi-website/README.md

 # My Portfolio Website

-Personal portfolio site for Dezso Kovi.
+My Personal portfolio site.
 Built with Next.js App Router and a custom UI system, optimized for fast iteration and clean presentation of experience, skills, and projects.

 ## Tech Stack